kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 ({{?RFC7301}}) is the preferred mechanism to negotiate between an application protocol built on top of this specification and others.

-When ALPN is unavailable, first 8 bytes exchanged on the stream (i.e., the type field of the QSS_TRANSPORT_PARAMETERS frame in the encoded form) can be used to identify if QUIC Services for Streams is in use.
+When ALPN is unavailable, first 8 bytes exchanged on the transport (i.e., the type field of the QSS_TRANSPORT_PARAMETERS frame in the encoded form) can be used to identify if QUIC Services for Streams is in use.

 # Implementation Considerations